Gunung Kidul Regency

-The traditional snacks and meals from Gunungkidul include "Gathot" and "Thiwul".
-They are made from Fermentation Cassava and Dry Cassava.
+The traditional dishes from Gunůngkidůl include "Gathot" and "Thiwul", made from fermented cassava and dry cassava.

-The southern coast of Gunungkidul has several beaches: Baron, Kukup, Krakal, Drini, Sepanjang, Sundak, Siung, Wediombo, Jungwok, Greweng, Sedahan and Sadeng.
-Some of these beaches provide fresh fish and other sea product supplied by local fisherman.
-The most notable is Baron Beach.
-There is a park next to the beach surrounded by seafood restaurants and hostels.
+Its southern coast has several beaches: Baron, Kukup, Krakal, Drini, Sepanjang, Sundak, Siung, Wediombo, Jungwok, Greweng, Sedahan and Sadeng.
+Some of these provide fish and other sea products supplied by local fisherman.
+The most notable is Baron Beach, which has an adjacent park surrounded by seafood restaurants and hostels.
 There is a fresh fish market on the east side of the beach.
-On the west side, a river flows out from an almost sea-level cave on the side of the western ridge.
-The beach itself is khaki-colored and sprawled with traditional fishermen's boats.
-Beside the main beach, there is a kilometer of white sand beach lying beyond its eastern ridge.
-It can be reached by a small hike.
+On the west side, a river flows from an almost sea-level cave on the side of the western ridge.
+The beach itself is khaki-colored and is used to land traditional fishing boats.
+There is also a kilometer of white sandy beach beyond its eastern ridge, reachable by a small hike.